Farewell to the Mountains

-The passage in the plot

-Lucia and Renzo are escaping from their native village by barge because don Rodrigo wants to force the young woman to marry him; Lucia sees the place where she used to live and the suitor's castle, so she grieves and begins to cry.
+In the novel, Lucia and Renzo are escaping from their native village near Lecco by barge because Don Rodrigo wants to force the young woman to marry him; Lucia sees the place where she used to live and the suitor's castle, so she grieves and begins to cry.
 Manzoni reports Lucia's reflections and feelings.

 Short analysis

 This passage is the most lyrical of the entire novel: critics describe it as a poem in prose; in effect we can find some verses (decasyllables and hendecasyllables) hidden in the text.
 The register is high-level.
 The tone is idyllic, but don Rodrigo's presence in some measure darkens and fills with gloom the situation: because of him Lucia begins to cry and to reflect.
 This passage's purpose is to show character's and writer's feelings, so it is similar to the chorus in Manzoni's tragedies.
 In his novel the author always wants to control the narration, so he ends the idyllic pause very sharply and restarts narrating.

-The theme of emigration is very important, but it is not the only one: the passage is also about religion and divine providence, that is The Betrothed's fil rouge (the author writes that God disturbs his sons' joy to donate them, at the end, a bigger joy).
+The theme of emigration is very important, but it is not the only one: the passage is also about religion and divine providence, that is The Betrotheds fil rouge (the author writes that God disturbs his sons' joy to donate them, at the end, a bigger joy).